Erasmus Summer Programme Courses

 Description

-Genome-wide association studies (GWAS) constitute a powerful approach to investigate the genetic basis of complex traits and disorders.
-The course consists of lectures providing a conceptual framework on crucial aspects of quality control, genotype imputation, methods to detect and correct for stratification, meta-analysis and genomic annotation of GWAS signals.
-An overview of the most frequently used statistical tools will be accompanied by instructive hands-on computer exercises on the principles of analysis of quantitative traits and disease outcomes.
-State of the art procedures for running GWAS will be taught, including: Quality Control / QC (PLINK2); GWAS analysis including mixed models (rvtests and SAGE); Meta-analysis QC (EasyQC); and GWAS Meta-analysis (METAL).
-Post-GWAS functional follow-up procedures will include downstream analysis (FINEMAP and FUMA).
-While theoretical background is provided on all topics, this is by definition a "hands-on" practical course, meaning you will spend most of the day performing genetic analyses.
-The course format will allow interactive break-out discussion sessions on theoretical and practical aspects of running GWAS, together with expert-advice procurement on diverse components of collaborative research within networks and consortia.
+Faculty: Prof. Fernando Rivadeneira, MD PhD, Katerina Trajanoska, MD PhD and others Genome-wide association studies (GWAS) constitute a powerful approach to investigate the genetic basis of complex traits and disorders.
+The course consists of lectures providing a conceptual framework on crucial aspects of genetic association like linkage disequilibrium, haplotype analysis, quality control, strategies to detect and correct for genetic relatedness and population stratification, genotype imputation, meta-analysis and genomic annotation of GWAS signals.
+An overview of the most frequently used command line instructions will be taught in hands-on computer exercises using the program PLINK2 and the web tools LD-LINK & FUMA, illustrating the principles of analysing quantitative and disease traits.
+Interpretation of the output from large GWAS and meta-analyses will be followed by an overview of downstream functional analysis and translational genomic applications (including fine-mapping, colocalization, pleiotropy, gene-drug target characterisation, and polygenic risk score analysis).
+The course format will allow interactive break-out discussion sessions on theoretical and practical aspects of running GWAS, together with expert advice procurement on diverse components of collaborative research within networks and consortia.

 Objectives